darkarnium/stm32f401/README.md

 This repository contains a number of helpers for attempting to reverse engineer devices using an STM32F401 microcontroller.
-Though these tools may work on other STM32 platforms, they have not been tested.
+Though these tools may work on other STM32 platforms they have not been tested.

 The main components in this repository are intended to provide helpers for loading firmware dumps into IDA - assisting with patching up a few common